Next Gen (NASCAR): Le Mans Garage 56 project

-On March 17, 2022, NASCAR and Hendrick Motorsports announced they will field a Next Gen at the 2023 24 Hours of Le Mans as a special Garage 56 entry, with former crew chief Chad Knaus assigned as the program manager.
-This will mark the first time a NASCAR stock car will run at Le Mans since 1976, when a Dodge Charger driven by Hershel McGriff and his son Doug ran for two laps, and a Ford Torino owned by Donlavey Racing and driven by Dick Brooks, Dick Hutcherson, and Marcel Mignot retired after 104 laps.
+On March 17, 2022, NASCAR and Hendrick Motorsports announced they would field a Next Gen Camaro ZL1 1LE at the 2023 24 Hours of Le Mans as a special Garage 56 entry, with former crew chief Chad Knaus assigned as the program manager.
+This marked the first time a NASCAR stock car ran at Le Mans since 1976, when a Dodge Charger driven by Hershel McGriff and his son Doug ran for two laps, and a Ford Torino owned by Donlavey Racing and driven by Dick Brooks, Dick Hutcherson, and Marcel Mignot retired after 104 laps.

-The announcement was criticized by Hamlin, who took issue with NASCAR not informing other teams of the announcement.
+The announcement was criticized by Hamlin, who took issue with NASCAR not informing other teams of the program.
 In addition, he noted that this gave Hendrick Motorsports an unfair advantage over other teams.
 Toyota Racing Development president David Wilson was also disappointed that neither Toyota nor Ford were informed of the program.

 On April 15, it was reported that Jeff Gordon was interested in participating at Le Mans, but he did not indicate that he would be part of the Next Gen program.
-On November 14, the Garage 56 prototype made its test run at Virginia International Raceway, with veteran Le Mans driver Mike Rockenfeller behind the wheel.
+On November 14, the Garage 56 prototype made its test run at Virginia International Raceway, with veteran Le Mans driver and 2010 LMP1 and overall champion Mike Rockenfeller behind the wheel.

-On January 28, 2023, NASCAR announced the driver roster of the Garage 56 entry: seven-time Cup Series champion Jimmie Johnson, Rockenfeller, and 2009 Formula One champion Jenson Button.
-On February 27, the car was confirmed to use the number 24 to honor Jeff Gordon.
+On January 28, 2023, NASCAR announced the driver roster of the Garage 56 entry: seven-time Cup Series champion Jimmie Johnson, Rockenfeller, and 2009 Formula One world champion and NASCAR driver Jenson Button.
+On February 27, the car was confirmed to use the number 24 to honor Gordon.

+The Garage 56 entry completed the 24 Hours of Le Mans despite experiencing transmission problems, finishing 39th out of the 62 cars entered.

+Redesigns and rebrandings

+On November 1, 2023, Ford Performance unveiled the new seventh generation Dark Horse body style for the 2024 season, replacing the sixth generation Mustang.
+On November 27, Toyota Racing Development revealed the XV80 body style for the Camry in 2024, replacing the XV70.

+As the Camaro was discontinued after 2023 with no direct replacement, Chevrolet rebranded all Camaro-body stock cars as the ZL1 in 2025.
+In November 2025, Chevrolet unveiled a new body style for the ZL1 for the 2026 season.
+The redesign is based on the Camaro ZL1 Carbon Performance Package accessories kit.